 For anyone who has followed Clynfyw’s evolution, it will be no surprise to learn that we are thinking of the future.

 For a long time we have been wondering about what happens to Clynfyw in the years to come, not just the care farm bit but the farm as whole.
-And after a lot of discussion with my parents and sisters the idea of running a series of community share offers seems a good way of planning a sensible long term future for the farm while enabling it to become more of a community asset with long term benefits for all involved and the wider community.
+And after a lot of discussion the idea of setting up Clynfyw Community Benefit Society and running a series of community share offers seems a good way of planning a sensible long term future for the farm while enabling it to become more of a community asset with long term benefits for all involved and the wider community.

 Community Share Offers have been going for some time and are particularly popular around here.
 Here is a link for more info on how community share offers work in case you are interested. (https://wales.coop/what-we-do/toolkits-and-guides/community shares step-by-step/).

-All being well we aim to formally start the share offer at the start of 2022.
+We aim to formally start the share offer in February 2022.
 We plan to use Ethex as the platform.
 They have a 95% success rate, for example with Kindling Farm who have been helping us with this and who raised 140% of what they were hoping for in just a few months. (https://www.ethex.org.uk/invest/kindling-farm).

 Change is challenging, and the future is a scary thing.
 With evidence of the climate crisis increasingly apparent, land use is changing.
 People are moving.
 Food production will be different.
 Food security and sovereignty are all the more important.
 Networking, skill sharing and collaboration are essential.
 Clynfyw has already made headway in these areas and we see that a community share offer would be a good way of engaging more people in what is happening here now, while also ensuring their involvement to help shape what happens next.
 We want to contribute and for our direction to be shaped by the needs of those around us.
 And we want to make sure that vulnerable people are at the heart of the changes here to make sure they are not marginalised and ignored as times get harder.